YouBase/white-paper/profile-definitions.md

 ## Collections

 A profile's collections are defined as an array of collection objects, each having a title, type, schema, and form.
 A collection object's position in the array determines what branch it maps to under a profile.
 In a collection, the type field is used to describe the collections records in a consistent manner.
 This allows competing standards to create profiles that have a shared vocabulary.
-As with the profile type this will be very industry specific and will be defined separately.
+As with the profile type this will be industry specific and defined separately.

 ```json
 {